ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 # First Draft

-This is the first draft for the article that describes the steps that we took in response the Webpack issues that we faced.

-This article is intended to be the first of a two-part series that covers, as comprehensively as possible, the issues the front-end team here at Clio experienced with our Webpack compilation process.

-In this first part, we will explain:

-1. What the issue we faced was
-2. Our initial, somewhat naive attempt: Upgrading Webpack
-   * Explain our upgrade path, what challenges we faced, what resources helped, and how we ensured that things were working
-   * Explain the benefits we got from the Webpack upgrade
-   * Explain how even with the benefits, it still in
-3. Explain the benefits that we got from the Webpack upgrade
-4. Explain how we were disappointed when the upgrade didn't yield as much as what we had hoped for.
-5. Explain how we had to dig deeper, this would be second article.

 ## Introduction

 Clio's main software offering received a revamp in 2017.
 Our legacy application, now dubbed Old Clio, is a Rails application that relied on the Rails templating engine.
 The revamp, codenamed Apollo, is a single page application compiled together using Webpack.